What they do

 To become a professional interpreter, you need to be fluent in speaking the languages and cultures you wish to work in.
 In Western Australia, this is usually English and another language.
 Government agencies are a major contractor for interpreting services.
 Most employers will also require you to have completed a qualification in interpreting.

-The Diploma of Interpreting (LOTE-English) is offered at TAFE colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+The Diploma and Advanced Diploma of Interpreting (LOTE-English) is offered at TAFE colleges and other registered training organisations throughout Western Australia.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You do not need to be certified by the National Accreditation Authority for Translators and Interpreters (NAATI) to work as an interpreter.
 However, entry into this occupation will be improved by obtaining a NAATI certification.